 You can also re-address this list at a later time to make revisions and to discuss how well both parents are meeting these wants and needs.
 This list can serve as an important catalyst for spurring discussion with your kids before, during, and after your divorce.

 Attorney Gerald M. Tomassian is a partner with the Fresno-based family law firm, Tomassian, Pimentel & Shapazian.
-He has been practicing family law in California since 1988, assisting clients with divorces and legal separations.
+The co-founder of the Collaborative Law Practice Group (CLPG), he has been practicing family law in California since 1988, assisting clients with divorces and legal separations.
 He also assists with related legal issues, such as child support, child custody, and spousal support.
-Tomassian has also handled a diverse array of cases related to collaborative law, real estate law, worker's compensation law, and personal injury law.
-The co-founder of the Collaborative Law Practice Group (CLPG), he offers confidential, no-cost initial consultations by phone at 559-201-0327.
-To learn more, visit TPSLawFirm.com.Back To Top
+TPSLawFirm.com.Back To Top

 Certified Divorce Financial Analyst